CypherousSkies/Ravoz/Rāvòtifsimpábàb'ádi/Core Vocab/ō-Paths.md

 So!
 Use the right hand rule when dealing with rotations (so left is `nōf` and right is `gànōf`), and the rest are, I think fairly clear (e.g. away from you is `mōf` and towards you is `gàmōf`).
 As a note, ranges that are not directions do not necessarily have canonical "directions" (e.g. warm is `gōf`, but what would `kōf` mean?).

 \* technically it's geodesic coordinates that work for all manifolds, but you can parameterize those by polar coordinates and it still works, just be careful about where things fly off to

+## Time Travel
+So you want to time travel.